Yashwanth-git-coder/100DaysOfCode-Python/README.md

 ✨ Revision of Previous topics
 ✨ More about Loops
 ✨ Python Dictionary,
-I build the " Hangman " project based on the above topics.
+Based on the above topics, I build the " Hangman word death " project.